 We should, therefore, use an infinite number of wholesome Dharmas as an antidote to our afflictions.
 By cultivating virtue, we gain merit, and the virtue of our nature can then appear.
 Thus we wash the pearl and set it up high, where it releases a penetrating radiance that outshines everything.
 Then we can say that we have not been ungrateful to the Buddha's teaching and have not failed our own spiritual nature.
-This is the seventh cause and condition for making the resolve to attain Bodhi.
+This is the seventh cause and condition for clearly setting our intention on accomplishing the path.

 Repenting of Karmic Obstacles